hackclub/hackclub/workshops/backjack/README.md

  Now that we have checked if the player has a bust or a blackjack, so if both conditions are found to be false then we should continue with the game.

- Going back inside the ` stat_The_Game() ` function, we should add an else statement that will ask the player if he would like to Hit/Bust/stay. for each of this condition we will need to write an function about it :
+ Going back inside the ` stat_The_Game() ` function, we should add an else statement that will ask the player if he would like to Hit/Bust/stay. for each of this condition we will need to write a function about it :

  ```C++
  if (Tl_Pl_card >= 21 || Tl_Dl_card >= 21 ) {